A Spontaneous Road Trip To Owens Valley & Alabama Hills on 35mm

-A last-second road trip through California's remote arid landscapes reveals the value of spontaneity
+Aimless exploration of California's remote arid landscapes reveals the value of letting the cosmos call the shots

 "I’d like to think that things turned out so well because we hadn’t planned on anything turning out."

-I had no idea where we’d sleep most nights of the trip.
+I had no idea where I’d sleep most nights of the trip.
 I didn’t know we’d end up having dinner with the nicest people in Bridgeport, CA who gladly reopened their kitchen so some city slickers could have a pizza.
-I didn’t know how gorgeous it would look around us when we pulled up next to a river in the middle of the desert around 1:00 AM.
-I also did not know I’d be having the best huevos rancheros on planet earth in the morning.
+I didn’t know how gorgeous it would look when we pulled up to a river in the middle of the desert at 1:00 AM.
+I also did not know I’d be having the best huevos rancheros on planet earth that following morning.

-The stars aligned on that first day, and then stayed that way.
+The stars aligned on day one, and then stayed that way.
 Things went our way without any effort.
 I’d like to think that things turned out so well because we hadn’t planned on anything turning out.

 I don’t live my life with no idea what’s going to happen day to day.
 That’s just dumb.
 But I’ve had plenty of opportunities to get away without much of a plan and let things happen organically.
 And now, the value in allowing space for spontaneity is especially clear to me.
 Not because someone told me, but because I experienced it for myself.